morpline/RWG/README.md

 ### backend

-run "npm start" in the directory, then point the frontend to it (connect.jsx, line 25)
+run "npm start" in the directory, then point the frontend to it (connect.jsx, line 25; before building)

 ## Game Data